 Why did NWLC adopt this particular compensation framework?

-There isn’t one standard nonprofit approach to compensation systems, nor is there a single one-size-fits-all compensation model for ensuring pay equity.
 The system NWLC adopted is informed by its decades of leadership in pay equity and reflects the following NWLC priorities: it allows for more objective factors to guide pay setting, more standardization, more transparency, more assurance of internal equity, and meaningful salary growth opportunities for individuals at the lower end of the pay scale.
 Our framework is modeled on systems that reward the strength of the organization as a whole and promote cohesion across staff doing similar jobs.
 The system also reduces the risk that racial, gender or other forms of bias will affect individual salary determinations, a principle core to our work.
 Similar systems are used in many government and union settings.
-We are committed to regularly reviewing our practices and individual outcomes that result from this framework.

 How does the framework work?